ffringel/myretail/README.md

 ## Using the App

-I built the app using an api driven architecture.
-There are two parts; the backend (powered by Express) which provides data via a REST API and the React front end which consumes this data and renders it.
+I built the app using an API driven architecture.
+There are two parts; the backend (powered by Express [https://github.com/ffringel/myserver](https://github.com/ffringel/myserver)) hosted at [https://salty-forest-26637.herokuapp.com/](https://salty-forest-26637.herokuapp.com/) which provides data via a REST API and the React front end which consumes this data and renders it.
 You can tryout the app in the following ways:

 ### 1. Visit: [https://sleepy-plateau-35486.herokuapp.com/](https://sleepy-plateau-35486.herokuapp.com/)